Climate-Invariant Machine Learning: Theory

-The last input whose distribution significantly changes with warming is the latent heat flux LHF (Fig~\ref{f_PDFs}c, top), and we refer the curious reader to SI B1c for the remaining inputs that change less with warming (sensible heat flux and surface pressure).
-Similarly to specific humidity, the increase of latent heat fluxes with warming is directly linked to the Clausius-Clapeyron relation \citep[e.g.,][]{hartmann2015global} (Tab~\ref{tab:PDF}, row 10), which motivates scaling LHF by near-surface specific humidity $q\left(p_{\mathrm{NS}}\right) $ (Fig~\ref{f_PDFs}c, middle):
+The last input whose distribution changes visibly with warming is the latent heat flux LHF (Fig~\ref{f_PDFs}c, top; the remaining inputs -- sensible heat flux and surface pressure -- change less with warming and are discussed in SM B2d).
+Similar to specific humidity, the increase of latent heat fluxes with warming is directly linked to the Clausius-Clapeyron relationship (e.g., \cite{hartmann2015global}).
+To address this shift, we leverage the bulk aerodynamic formula to represent surface fluxes and to provide a physics-motivated transformation of LHF using the near-surface saturation deficit (Fig~\ref{f_PDFs}c, bottom).
+This transforms LHF, a thermodynamic variable, into $\tilde{\mathrm{LHF}}_{\Delta q} $, approximately proportional to the magnitude of near-surface horizontal winds and density (e.g., \cite{hartmann2015global}), whose distributions vary less with warming.
+Note that this scaling is less effective over land (e.g., in SPCESM2) where evapotranspiration changes do not follow a Clausius-Clapeyron scaling.

-where $\epsilon_{q} $ is a user-chosen parameter that we can set to $10^{-4} $ to avoid division by zero.
-While better than directly using LHF (Tab~\ref{tab:PDF}, row 11) this rescaling fails for very dry atmospheres when the latent heat flux is negative, e.g. in polar oceans where atmospheric water vapor may be condensing on the surface, or when the near-surface specific humidity is very small, e.g. in subtropical regions.
-To address this, we leverage the bulk aerodynamic formula to provide a physics-motivated rescaling of LHF using the near-surface saturation deficit (Fig~\ref{f_PDFs}c, bottom):

-Eq~\ref{eq:LHF_nsdelQ} rescales LHF, a thermodynamic variable, into $\tilde{\mathrm{LHF}}_{\Delta q} $, approximately proportional to the magnitude of near-surface horizontal winds and density \citep[e.g.,][]{hartmann2015global}, whose distributions vary less with warming.
-While both the Jensen-Shannon and Hellinger distances would suggest that $\tilde{\mathrm{LHF}}_{\Delta q} $ is a slightly less good rescaling than $\tilde{\mathrm{LHF}}_{q} $ (Tab~\ref{tab:PDF}, row 12) the $\tilde{\mathrm{LHF}}_{\Delta q} $ rescaling leads to improved generalization performance compared to $\tilde{\mathrm{LHF}}_{q} $ (not shown).
-This confirms that only considering the PDF distances is insufficient to find the optimal rescalings and underlines the importance of Fig~\ref{f_rescaling}'s workflow.